1363V4/le.guide/_posts/2026-05-23-double_tap.md

 sorry.

-i just wanted to write smthing cause i loved reading this book.
+i just wanted to write something because i loved reading this book.

 truth be told, it's about the style and vocabulary.